-Both types of inferences have been reported extensively in the animal kingdom (Allen, 2013; Grosenick et al., 2007; Paz-Y-Miño et al., 2004; Vasconcelos, 2008; White and Gowan, 2013).
-Both immediate and transitive inferences require social cognition, which refers to information learned about the characteristics of other individuals in the social interactions or based on observations (Sheehan and Bergman, 2016).
+Both types of inferences have been reported extensively in the animal kingdom (Allen 2013; Grosenick et al. 2007; Paz-Y-Miño et al. 2004; Vasconcelos 2008; White and Gowan 2013).
+Both immediate and transitive inferences require social cognition, which refers to information learned about the characteristics of other individuals in the social interactions or based on observations (Sheehan and Bergman 2016).
 However, different types of inferences require considerably different types of social cognition.
-For example, immediate inference requires individuals to recognize only individuals that they have interacted with while transitive inference requires individuals to recognize an individual that they have never interacted with (Bshary and Brown, 2014; Lilly et al., 2019; Seyfarth and Cheney, 2015).
+For example, immediate inference requires individuals to recognize only individuals that they have interacted with while transitive inference requires individuals to recognize an individual that they have never interacted with (Bshary and Brown 2014; Lilly et al. 2019; Seyfarth and Cheney 2015).

-Social cognition has been investigated extensively in a wide range of animals, including both vertebrates and invertebrates (Emery et al., 2007; Gheusi et al., 1994).
-In particular, a recent report that transitive inference is observed even in insects such as wasps adds evidence that the miniature nervous system of insects does not limit sophisticated social behaviors (Tibbetts et al., 2019).
-This looks like a puzzle suggesting that the relationship social information use is transitive inference and cognitive abilities may not be straightforward, given that social information use is common in taxa with 'advanced' cognitive capacity like primates (Tibbetts et al., 2022).
+Social cognition has been investigated extensively in a wide range of animals, including both vertebrates and invertebrates (Emery et al. 2007; Gheusi et al. 1994).
+In particular, a recent report that transitive inference is observed even in insects such as wasps adds evidence that the miniature nervous system of insects does not limit sophisticated social behaviors (Tibbetts et al. 2019).
+This looks like a puzzle suggesting that the relationship between social information use in transitive inference and cognitive abilities may not be straightforward, given that social information use is common in taxa with advanced cognitive capacity like primates (Tibbetts et al. 2022).
 This study aims to show one of the possible answers to this puzzle.

-Doi and Nakamaru (2018), which tried to answer the puzzle, theoretically studied how transitive inferences evolve under limited memory capacity and impact the social hierarchy.
-They revealed that transitive inference evolves with relatively low memory capacity when the cost of losing is relatively high because transitive inference can form the social hierarchy promptly.
-Furthermore, lower memory capacity is even more effective because lower memory capacity enhances the consistency of the social hierarchy with ranking based on actual RHP by disregarding existing social hierarchy inconsistent with RHP.
-It is important to note that the social hierarchy built by transitive inference does not necessarily represent the actual RHP rank.
+Doi and Nakamaru (2018), which tried to answer the puzzle, theoretically demonstrated that transitive inference evolves with relatively low memory capacity when the cost of losing is relatively high because transitive inference can form the social hierarchy promptly.
+Furthermore, lower memory capacity is even more effective because lower memory capacity may restore the more consistent social hierarchy with true ranking based on actual RHP by disregarding existing social hierarchy that is not necessarily consistent with RHP.

-Doi and Nakamaru (2018) support the social complexity hypothesis.
-However, they still assumed highly developed social cognition that allowed individuals to recognize any other individuals that the individual had not interacted with and remembered all the outcomes of contests among any individuals.
-Hereafter, the group size is abbreviated as N. Under this assumption, the relationships among members become increasingly complex and information required for understanding the social hierarchy significantly increases, as the group size (N) increases.
-If all members apply transitive inference to all possible members in group, transitive inference is supposed to require extremely highly developed cognitive abilities especially in a large group because every member needs to remember results of interactions by $N \times (N-1)/2$ pairs.
+However, Doi and Nakamaru (2018) still assumed highly developed social cognition that allowed individuals to recognize any other individuals that the individual had not interacted with and remembered all the outcomes of contests among any individuals.
+If all members apply transitive inference to all possible members in the group, transitive inference is supposed to require extremely highly developed cognitive abilities especially in a large group because every member needs to remember results of interactions by $N \times (N-1)/2$ pairs.
 Therefore, we relax this assumption in our present study.
-Instead of developing cognitive abilities substantially, animals may apply a kind of simplified transitive inference we call reference transitive inference as heuristic approaches.
+Our hypothesis in this study is that, instead of developing cognitive abilities substantially, animals may apply a kind of simplified transitive inference we call reference transitive inference as heuristic approaches.
 The reference transitive inference allows members to recognize and remember social interactions only among a set of reference member rather than all potential members.
 Animals may apply heuristic approaches such as reference transitive inference to handle such complex scenarios, instead of developing social cognition.

-1.3.
-Heuristics and social complexity
+1.3 Heuristics, Collective Memory and Social Complexity